lfiaschi/lfiaschi/README.md

 - 🎓 PhD in AI from [Heidelberg University](https://www.uni-heidelberg.de/en) (Germany) with 500+ citations.

 ## Expertise

+🔍 My expertise spans data strategy, machine learning, MLOps, and marketing analytics, with a particular focus on enterprise AI solutions, reinforcement learning, and generative AI.
+From building experimentation platforms enabling 200+ tests annually to reducing fraud by 90% with advanced ML models, I love using data to drive impactful decisions.

+Things I can help with:

 - Scaling Data Engineering, Analytics and AI teams effectively
 - Implementing MLOps and real-time data systems